olpeh/olpeh.github.io/_posts/2017-11-19-hello-world.md

 ---
-title: Hello world
+title: Hello world!
 date: 2017-11-19 00:00:00 Z
 layout: post
 excerpt: "Setting up my personal blog and posting my first blog post."
+author: "Olavi Haapala"
 ---

-# Hello world!

 For a long time, I have been thinking about starting a blog.
 I have just never got it done.
 Last week I was participating in a `Thought Leadership Workshop` at work and got the boost needed for starting a blog.
 So, now, finally my blog sees the daylight!
 Amazing.